Public Works Project Planning

 TIP Map for 2024-2029

-TIP Project Evaluation Process: An evaluation system is used for the selection of transportation projects for funding in the County's TIP program.
+TIP Project Evaluation Process: An evaluation system is used for the selection of transportation projects for funding in the county's TIP program.
 Projects that are placed into the process are scored and ranked using objective criteria.
-These criteria include safety and/or capacity needs, structural condition, availability of funding, and timing of the funding, especially for State and Federally funded programs.
+These criteria include safety and/or capacity needs, structural condition, availability of funding, and timing of the funding, especially for state and federally funded programs.

 Project Evaluation System